JuliaEarth/GeoStats.jl/docs/src/domains.md

 grid, for example, the coordinates of a given location are known, and one can perform search without ever constructing a grid.

 Below is the list of currently implemented domain types.
-More options will be available in future releases.

 ## PointSet